-Additional School Board policies prohibit harassment and/or discrimination against students, employees, or patrons on the basis of sex, race, color, ethnic or national origin, religion, marital status, disability, age, pregnancy, and any other legally prohibited basis.
-Retaliation for engaging in a protected activity is also prohibited.
+Additional School Board policies prohibit harassment and/or discrimination against students, employees, or patrons on the basis of sex, race, color, ethnic or national origin, religion, marital status, disability, age, pregnancy,

 Any person who believes she or he has been discriminated against, denied a benefit, or excluded from participation in any district education program or activity may file a complaint using the district's complaint procedures.

 Inquiries regarding compliance with any of the laws referred to in this policy may be directed to the superintendent or to the district's Title IX and/or Section 504/ADA Coordinator.

-Title IX-3057
+Title IX -3057

 Nondiscrimination.
 The school district does not discriminate on the basis of sex and prohibits sex discrimination in any education program or activity that it operates including in admission and employment.
 Inquiries about Title IX may be referred to the school district's Title IX Coordinator, the U.S. Department of Education's Office for Civil Rights, or both.
-The school district's Title IX Coordinator may be contacted at Title IX Coordinator, 5876 County Road P43, Fort Calhoun, NE 68023, nwemhoff@ftcpioneers.org, 402-468-5591.
+The school district's Title IX Coordinator may be contacted at Title IX Coordinator, 5876 County Road P43, Fort Calhoun, NE 68023, nwemhoff@ftcpioneers.org, (402)-468-5591.
 The school district's nondiscrimination policy and grievance procedures are included in this policy, or can be accessed at: fortcalhounschools.org.
 To report information about conduct that may constitute sex discrimination or make a complaint of sex discrimination under Title IX, please contact the Title IX Coordinator.